 Assault in the Third Degree: NY Penal Law 120.00

-Assault in the Third Degree comes in two major “forms.”
-The first, intentional Assault, NY Penal Law 120.00(1), is fairly simple and straight forward.
-If you intend to cause physical injury and actually cause that physical injury to some other person, then you are guilty of this offense.
-Easy to visualize, if you intend to punch someone, land that punch with the intent to cause them substantial pain and give that person a swollen, cut up and bloody lip, you have committed this crime.
-That said, keep in mind that while the law may not change, if that “someone” you punch is a spouse, partner, or other family member, this straightforward crime can have magnified ramifications.
+Assault in the Third Degree comes in two major "forms."
+The first, NY Penal Law 120.00(1), is fairly simple and straight forward.
+If you intend to cause physical injury and actually cause that physical injury or "substantial pain" to some other person, then you are guilty of this offense.

 - New York Criminal Arrests and Convictions: Immigration Consequences